choose the perfect ring style

 When it comes to selecting an engagement ring, commitment ring, or wedding rings, keep in mind that you are choosing rings meant to last a lifetime.
 So, a question we hear from both individuals and couples is this: How do I know the ring I choose now is one that I will WANT to wear for the rest of my life?
 With unlimited options available, deciding on a ring design for your engagement ring or wedding bands can be daunting indeed.
 Luckily, there is a tried and tested process to guide you down the path of choosing -- or creating -- the perfect ring for the most meaningful time in your life.

-The first step in selecting an engagement ring you’ll love is choosing a design category.
-The design category is intentionally broader than a “ring style, as “design category” refers to a “ring genre”, rather than any particular “ring style”.
+The “ring genre” is much broader than a “ring style”.
 An experienced jeweler understands the difference.
-For instance, “halo” is a ring style and halo engagement rings can be seen across categories, from Vintage to Modern.
+Ring style refers to specific design elements, like setting type, stone shape, metal choice, finishing techniques.
+For instance, “halo” is a ring style and halo engagement rings can be seen across categories, from Halo Vintage to Flower-inspired Halo designs.
 Another style example is “solitaire engagement ring”, which can be found throughout history and spans jewelry design categories from Rustic to Contemporary.

 engagement ring style spread